How the Prophesied Judgment Is Related to Wisdom

 The history of the Essenes has been shrouded in mystery, not only because of their nature, but because historic reports that are incomplete assumptions.
 Some of the most well known Roman and Jewish historians prior to and during the first century believed, and have led people to believe, that the Essenes were a individual sect of celibate, ascetic monks.
 However, it is likely that the Essenes were a much wider community.
 Mary and Joseph, the mother and father of the Jesus were probably Essenes, and they were probably well versed in the teachings of Hillel the Elder and taught them to Jesus.

-Kabbalah is a combination of three sources: (1) the Torah and Tanakh, the exoteric Jewish-Hebrew Scriptures; (2) the Talmud, which was expanded and developed by Hillel the Elder and became a collection of written scholarly commentaries on the Torah; and (3) the Kabbalah (now also known as Cabala and Qabalah), the esoteric oral, written, pictorial, symbolic mystical interpretations of the Torah, called The Secrets of the Torah.
+Kabbalah is a combination of three sources: (1) the Torah and Tanakh, the exoteric Jewish-Hebrew Scriptures; (2) the Talmud, which was expanded and more developed by Hillel the Elder and became a collection of written scholarly commentaries on the Torah; and (3) the Kabbalah (now also known as Cabala and Qabalah), the esoteric oral, written, pictorial, symbolic mystical interpretations of the Torah, called The Secrets of the Torah.

-In the Essene and Jewish Kabbalistic mysticism tradition, these three parts are considered to be the material body, the rational soul, and the eternal spirit of divine wisdom and knowledge, which is the feminine aspect of God, which is Wisdom.
+In the Essene and Jewish Kabbalistic mysticism tradition, these three parts are considered to be the material body, the rational soul, and the eternal spirit of divine knowledge, which is the feminine aspect of God, which is Wisdom.

-Now, the modern Qabalistic Western mysticism tradition is an advancement of Kabbalah and was established between the time of Hillel the Elder and the Jewish Essene Christ-Avatar Jesus of Nazareth.
+Now, the modern Qabalistic Western mysticism tradition is an advancement of Kabbalah and was probably established between the time of Hillel the Elder and the Jewish Essene Christ-Avatar Jesus of Nazareth.
 It was enhanced by the values and principles taught by many sages and spiritual teachers, including Jesus.
-Qabalah also incorporates the wisdom of other teachers of Ageless Wisdom, including the Magi of Zoroastrianism, the Avatars of Hinduism, the Buddha, and other great spiritual teachers.
+Qabalah also incorporates the wisdom of other teachers of Ageless Wisdom, including the Magi of Zoroastrianism, the Avatars of Hinduism, the Buddha, Lao Tzu, and other great spiritual teachers.

 Jesus understood universal truths, which is why he was critical of Jewish religious leaders who were rigid, dogmatic and exclusive, who claimed to know God but did not.
 And that is why the modern son of man has followed the precedent set by Jesus.